sztobar/shtobar-dev/src/pages/posts/how-not-to-dry.md

   </SmallLabel>
 )
 ```
 We got ourselves much more code, but it's much more clean what each part is reponsbile for and how each component will be styled.
-As an addition I've extracted `SmallLabel` and `SpanOrAnchor` because their logic were repeated.
+As an addition I've extracted `SmallLabel` and `SpanOrAnchor` because their logic would end up repeated.
 There's still repetition in the code, because we have 2 places where we render `SmallLabel` and 3 where we render `SpanOrAnchor` but it's good kind of repetition.
 If we would try to "make it more dry" we might easily get back to the `FooLabel` situtation with too many conditions in a small piece of code.

-Similar as with addresses, at certain points in our codebase we might not know which variation to use so we stil might need a generic component that will decide which version to render:
+Similar as with addresses, at certain places in our codebase we might not know which variation to use so we stil might need a generic component that will decide which version to render:
 ```tsx
 interface InlineLabelProps extends TextLabelProps {
   isInline: boolean